 And finally, number 13.
 No one knows what to do next.
 We’re not clueless, we’ve just never done this before; life.
 That’s why we have each other, like I said in number 12; it’s up to us to rely on others and not ourselves for mending.
 The only way anyone knows anything, is by living through it, is by experiences, and taking them as lessons to grow from.
 Lean on me when you’re not strong, and I’ll be your friend, cause we all need somebody to lean on.

 This blog post was 100 percent inspired by the new Netflix series 13 Reasons Why—it touched my life in a way I cannot explain.
-I am not partnered with them, but if you or someone you know needs more information on getting help, DON’T be afraid to reach out.
+I am not partnered with them, but if you or someone you know is wondering Why Should I Stay Alive? and needs more information on getting help, DON’T be afraid to reach out.

 “It has to get better, the way we treat each other, and look out for each other.
 It has to get better somehow.” —Clay Jensen, 13 Reasons Why